Symmetric thermal optimal path and time-dependent lead-lag relationship: Novel statistical tests and application to UK and US real-estate and monetary policies: Application to house prices and monetary policy

 Similarly to the UK case, Fig.~\ref{Fig:TOPS US} supports the conclusion that the TOPS paths $\langle x(t) \rangle$ are overwhelmingly negative until the crisis in 2006-2007, which indicates that interest rate changes were lagging behind house price index changes.
 The TOPS paths also suggests a catch up of the Federal Reserve still not being on top of the game during the crisis itself, as diagnosed by again the significant negative values of TOPS paths $\langle x(t) \rangle$ until 2008.
 Only later did the Federal Reserve and longer maturity rates lead the house price indices, confirming the occurrence of the transition to an era where the central bank is causally influencing the markets more than the reverse.

 After the shock of the US Savings and Loans Crisis in 1991, the US interest rates went into a steady increasing phase from 1993 till 2000.
 In the meantime, the FHFA house price index went through a substantial growth phase.
-A very strong correlation signal in the period between 1993 and 2000 can be detected by the four TOPS paths between the Federal Fund Rate and the FHFA house price index in Fig.~\ref{Fig:TOPS US}(\textsf{A}), which shows that the house price index was leading the Federal Fund Rate by a time lag of about 1 year.
-We can observe that the TOPS paths between the Federal Fund Rate and the FHFA house price index have a slight tendency toward negative values, suggesting that the house price index was rising faster and faster compared with the FFR.
-In Fig.~\ref{Fig:TOPS US}(\textsf{C}), a relatively weak lead-lag signal can be detected by the TOPS paths between the dollar LIBOR and the FHFA house price index during this period.
-The dollar LIBOR's growth rate was lagging behind the house price index by a stable lag time of about 10 months.
-An even weaker lead-lag signal also shows up in the TOPS paths between the Treasury Bond Yield and the FHFAHPI during this period.
-The Treasury Bond Yield was lagging behind the house price index by a smaller lag time of about 2 months.
+A very strong correlation signal in the period between 1993 and 2000 can be detected by the TOPS paths between the Federal Fund Rate and the FHFA house price index in Fig.~\ref{Fig:TOPS US}(\textsf{A}), which is well captured by the following relationship

+where $\langle x(t) \rangle$ started from about $-10$ and had a slight tendency to become more negative.
+This suggests that the house price index was leading the Federal Fund Rate by a time lag of about $1$ year and was rising faster and faster compared with the Federal Fund Rate during this period.
+In Fig.~\ref{Fig:TOPS US}(\textsf{C}), a relatively weak lead-lag signal can be detected by the TOPS paths between the dollar LIBOR and the FHFA house price index during this period, which is summarized by

+where $\langle x(t) \rangle \approx -10$ and $\rho \approx [0.1, 0.15]$.
+This suggests that the dollar LIBOR's growth rate was lagging behind the house price index by a stable lag time of about 10 months.
+There is however a probability of $10\% \sim 15\%$ that this signal could result from noise.
+An even weaker lead-lag signal also shows up in the TOPS paths between the Treasury Bond Yield and the FHFAHPI during this period, represented by

+where $\langle x(t) \rangle \approx -2$ and $\rho \approx [0.3, 0.4]$.
+This suggests that the Treasury Bond Yield was lagging behind the house price index by a smaller lag time of about 2 months.
+However, there is a probability of $30\% \sim 40\%$ that this signal could be explained by noise.
 All these results signal a common prosperity phase between 1993 and 2000, which was led by the housing market.

 After the bust of the dotcom bubble in 2000 and the 9/11 terrorist attack in 2001, the interest rates of the US exhibited waves of rapid and massive drops during the period between 2000 and 2004.
 In contrast, the house price index rose with an even faster growth rate, but evidence of a bubble was weak until 2004 \citep{Zhou-Sornette-2003a-PA}.
 The TOPS paths in this period lost their lead-lag signals.
 It is interesting to note that the FFR was found at that time to follow the US stock market antibubble \citep{Sornette-Zhou-2005-QF,Zhou-Sornette-2006-JMe}.